echonomi/ECS-Blue-Green-Deployment-using-CodeDeploy/Section 2 - Deploying Docker Image/2 - Amazon Elastic Container Service.md

 ![](./attachments/Pasted%20image%2020251111153916.png)

-In you production environment,  you can use the same command, but ensure that you have the following resources prepared:
+In you production environment, ensure that you have the following resources prepared and run the command below:
 - Cluster (same cluster with your staging)
 - Task Definition
 - Subnet ID